alyssahondrade/Project1/README.md

 ## Future Research
+- __Longitudinal: Nutritional Value and Recipe Rating Evolution__
+    Determine how recipe ratings and nutritional values change over time.
+The Food.com dataset has the date of each review, as well as the date the recipe is submitted.
+For Spoonacular, as the source URL for each recipe is provided, it is possible to determine the exact date using a few methods, such as Google's "inurl" functionality.

 ## References
 - [1] Weight Watchers Smart Points Calculator [https://www.watcherspoint.com/weight-watchers-smart-points-calculator](https://www.watcherspoint.com/weight-watchers-smart-points-calculator)

 - [2] Nutri-Score - A Simple Science-Based Nutritional Value Labelling System for the Food Industry [https://get.apicbase.com/nutri-score-science-based-nutritional-value-labelling-system/](https://get.apicbase.com/nutri-score-science-based-nutritional-value-labelling-system/)

+- [] How To Find When A Website Was First Published Or Launched [https://www.alphr.com/find-when-website-published-launched/](https://www.alphr.com/find-when-website-published-launched/)